 - Atopic dermatitis on the hands interferes with daily school, work, or home activities.

-of bacterial infection develop.
-These include:
+- Signs of an infection develop.
+These may include:

-- Increased pain, swelling, redness, tenderness, or heat.
+- Increased pain, swelling, warmth, or redness.

-- Red streaks extending from the area.
+- Red streaks leading from the area.

-- A discharge of pus.
+- A fever.

 Exams and Tests

 A doctor can usually tell if you have atopic dermatitis.
 To do this, he or she will do a physical exam and ask questions about your past health.

 Your doctor may recommend allergy testing to find out what might be causing your condition.
 Allergy testing is most helpful for people with atopic dermatitis who also have respiratory allergies or asthma.

 Testing can also help find out if certain foods, such as eggs or nuts, are making the condition worse.
 Talk with your doctor about testing for allergies before you make changes in your diet.

 If a certain allergen is thought to be a trigger for your atopic dermatitis, you and your doctor will discuss it.
 You will discuss how to remove it from your diet or environment while you closely observe and record your symptoms.